 Details and the determination of obtaining the true colour of the grass, curb, vegetation, tarmac, skid marks etc were all identified using a colour checker and a visual reference such as a ruler.
 The shots were taken at various altitudes starting around 1 meter getting the finer details & colour followed by higher shots at 20 meters to grasp the transitions and interactions of the textures.

 Drone photogrammetry is the science of obtaining geometric measurements from objects using photos.
-Applications of photogrammetry includes survey and mapping products such as orthophotography, digital elevation models and more recently 3D models.
+Applications of photogrammetry include survey and mapping products such as orthophotography, digital elevation models, and more recently 3D models.

-3D models produced with photogrammetry techniques are usually at the least, human size objects, very realistic and contain details which would be challenging and time consuming for a 3D artist to recreate.
+3D models produced with photogrammetry techniques are usually at the least, human-sized objects, very realistic and contain details which would be challenging and time-consuming for a 3D artist to recreate.

 The paddock area was surveyed by another drone mapping software called Altizure.
 This software also sends the drone on an automated path, this time completing 5 runs covering the paddock with multiple passes and camera angles to reproduce a 3D visual representation.